CommuteStream/zephyr/drivers/sensor/icm20649/README.md

-# ICM 20601 Driver
+# ICM 20649 Driver

-Uses SPI to communicate with ICM 20601, SPI must provide several functions otherwise this works without needing to know the details of microcontroller or computer its running on.
+Uses SPI to communicate with ICM 20649 and sets up FIFO transfers with interrupts for fast transfers and lower power usage.